What is friction welding?

 Many peoples think that inertia welding is the same as friction welding.
 But it is a type of friction welding.
 It is the same as rotary friction welding.
 It is called inertia because it uses a flywheel to store energy to rotate.

 In this process, the rotating surface is clamped in the spindle.
 This rotating surface is forced over other stationery part surfaces with high rotating speed and compressive force.
 Depending on the type of metal, rpm is set.
-Due to that, it generates high temperature.
+Due to that, it generates high temperatures.

 Once the speed reaches this level, the drive disconnects, and it rotates due to energy stored in the flywheel.
 The concept of storing energy is most common in Mechanical Engineering works.